darshil929/DJS-ARYA-GUI/csv_files/README.md

-# Folder for Testing CSVs
+# Directory for saving csv files